learn-co-curriculum/phase-1-object-ball/README.md

 coding your solution in `src/00-objectball.js`.
 There are no tests for this lab — you'll need to use the browser's developer tools to check your work.
-There are instructions throughout this lesson on how to use `console.log` and debugger to test your code, so let's get started!
+There are instructions throughout this lesson on how to use `console.log` and debugger to test your code.

 Once you're done, be sure to commit and push your code up to GitHub, then submit the assignment using CodeGrade.
-Even though this bonus lab does not have tests, it must be submitted through CodeGrade in order to be marked as complete in Canvas.
+Even though this bonus lab does not have tests, it must still be submitted through CodeGrade in order to be marked as complete in Canvas.

+Let's get started!

 ### Part 1: Building the Object